What is a famine? Criteria, declaration, and controversies

 📚 This is the NotebookLM for this topic.
 It uses only carefully selected references. | What is NotebookLM?

-The standardised system for detecting and classifying famines was established in 2004.
-Before that, there were of course many well-known historical famines, but none officially confirmed.
-In fact, it is estimated that in the twentieth century alone, more than 70 million people died in famines in China, the Soviet Union, India, Bangladesh, Ethiopia, and Sudan (Devereux, 2000)Devereux, S. (2000).
-Famine in the twentieth century (IDS Working Paper 105).
-Institute of Development Studies. https://www.ids.ac.uk/files/dmfile/wp105.pdf.
+The standardized system for detecting and classifying famines was established in 2004.
+Before then, of course, there had been many well-known historical famines, but none had been formally confirmed.
+In fact, it is estimated that, in the twentieth century alone, more than 70 million people died in the famines that occurred in China, the Soviet Union, India, Bangladesh, Ethiopia, and Sudan (Devereux, 2000).

-Since 2004, only five famines have been officially confirmed worldwide:
+Since 2004, only five famines have been officially confirmed worldwide, having exceeded the strict thresholds established by the IPC system:

 - Somalia (2011): More than 490,000 people experienced extreme acute food insecurity conditions, due to drought and conflict, in the south of the country.